magnars/annoying-arrows-mode.el/README.md

 # annoying-arrows-mode.el

-Entering annoying-arrows-mode makes emacs ring the bell in your face if you use move around over long distances in the buffer one char at a time.
+Entering annoying-arrows-mode makes emacs ring the bell in your face if you move long distances in the buffer one char at a time.

     ;; Annoying arrows mode
     (require 'annoying-arrows-mode)